Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 In Europe common chemotherapy combinations include:

-Cancer centers may add new drugs or take away drugs in an ongoing effort to find the most effective therapies to cure the cancer while preventing side effects.
+Cancer centers may add new drugs or take away drugs to find the most effective therapies.

 Different collaborative pediatric oncology groups have developed treatment protocols for pediatric Hodgkin lymphoma.
 The groups share information to improve treatment methods.
 Their treatment protocols all have high success rates.
 These groups include the Children’s Oncology Group (COG), the St. Jude-Stanford-Dana Farber Consortium, and the European Network for Pediatric Hodgkin Lymphoma Group (EuroNet-PHL).